EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 	Approaches to 16L and 16R are available using APP mode from MARCH and ACELA respectively, with transitions from TYLER or ELGAR depending whether the aircraft is approaching from the south or the east.

-	Arrivals enter the ACA inbound direct NRE due to game limitations, however STARs are available using approach mode from NRE/HKE at the north end of each runway, with the appropriate STAR chosen depending on the aircraft's bearing to NRE/HKE starting from BAFFY, SUPOK, LUBLA, or SWAMP.
-STARS to 16R from NRE implement a point merge system around CASIO.
+	STARS are available using APP mode from BAFFY, SWAMP, SUPOK, LUBLA, and many other intermediate points on the STARs.
+STARS to 16R implement a point merge system around CASIO.
 Aircraft fly an arc around CASIO, and you can sequence planes by directing planes to proceed direct CASIO and activate APP mode.
+Alternate STARs are available to 16L which do not implement a point merge arc; watch out for potential conflicts with arrivals on STARs to 16R.

 	Note that higher altitude arrivals on the arc will conflict with lower altitude arrivals descending from the point merge arc to meet the =6000 restriction at CASIO.
 Either descend the lower altitude arrival (watch out for even lower altitude arrivals) or prioritize the lower altitude arrival over the higher altitude arrival.

-	16L stars are traditional STARs, watch out for potential conflicts with arrivals on STARs to 16R.

 	Use care not to descend arrivals into RJAH/RJAK airspace.